AndrewColinMaher/AndrewColinMaher.github.io/README.md

 - The Video Gallery will use modals that have a footer which will contain links to Cj's social media

-- This site will have a link to an external site where he seels his merchandise.
+- This site will have a link to an external site where he sells his merchandise.

 - This site will have a messeage me contact form.

 ### Upcoming Features

-This site will have a revamped gallery featuring fan art and more gategories and content.
+This site will have a revamped gallery featuring fan art and more categories and content.
-The site will have a broader Social section that showcases collabotors with works and inspiration.
+The site will have a broader Social section that showcases collaborators with works and inspiration.

 ### Upcoming Updates - end Jan